 The Admissions and Academic Policy Committee considers written appeals from students who are requesting an exception to policy in the area of records and registration.
-Forms are available online at www.frederick.edu > apply and register > forms, and in the Welcome Center.
+Forms are available online at www.frederick.edu > about fcc > admissions/welcome center > forms, and in the Welcome Center.
 Documentation is required.
 The Committee, part of the college Senate, meets once a month and students are contacted by email of the results.